grafana/tempo/docs/sources/tempo/operations/best-practices.md

 Adding a span for a piece of work that might call many other functions in a loop is a good signal of how long that loop is taking (you might add a span attribute that counts how many time the loop runs to determine if the duration is acceptable).
 However, adding a span for each method or function call in that loop might not, as it might produce hundreds or thousands of worthless spans.

-## Tracing versus profiling

-Tracing provides an overview of tasks performed by an operation or set of work.
-Profiling provides a code-level view of what was going on.
-Generally, tracing is done at a much higher level specific to one transaction, and profiling is sampled over time, aggregated over many transactions.

-The superpower of tracing is seeing how a thing in one program invoked another program.

-The superpower of profiling is seeing function-level or line-level detail.

-For example, let’s say you want to gather trace data on how long it takes to enter and start a car.
-The trace would contain multiple spans:

-- Walking from the resident to the car
-- Unlocking the car
-- Adjusting the seat
-- Starting the ignition

-This trace data is collected every time the car is entered and started.
-You can track variations between each operation that can help pinpoint when issues happen.
-If the driver forgot their keys, then that would show up as an outlying longer duration span.
-In this same example, profiling gives the code stack, in minute detail: get-to-car invoked step-forward, which invoked lift-foot, which invoked contract-muscle, etc.
-This extra detail provides the context that informs the data provided by a trace.